zegabr/magic/README.md

 # m
-This is stuff that I found to be usefull for competitive programming and other not competitive stuff.
+This is stuff that I found to be usefull for linux productivity (mostly competitive programming).

 ### how to:
 Just clone it in some folder and run `source m/m.sh` and all my setup will be yours.